Producer Company

 The objects of the Producer Company shall relate to all or any of the following matters, namely : -

-8. Promoting techniques of mutuality and mutual assistance;
+8. Promoting practices based on mutuality and cooperation.

 Documents required for Producer Company registration